Which mutual fund should you invest in?

 How long is your investment horizon? and

-With the above questions we get three important terms you need to know (and remember) when it comes to investing - risk tolerance, investment horizon and investment goal.
+What is your investment goal?With the above questions we get three important terms you need to know (and remember) when it comes to investing - risk tolerance, investment horizon and investment goal.
+Let's differentiate each.

 Investors under the conservative category are willing to accept little to no risk in their investment portfolios and go for mutual funds that are highly liquid and short-term.
 You lean more on a mutual fund type that offers steady growth with as minimal risk there is as possible.